Lady Rowlands

 Lady Rowlands (born Mary Allen Neal; April 12, 1904 – May 28, 1999) was an American film actress.
-Most of her work came in the films of John Cassavetes, who was married to her daughter, the Academy Award-nominated and four-time Emmy Award-winning actress Gena Rowlands.
+Most of her work came in the films of John Cassavetes, who was married to her daughter, actress Gena Rowlands.

 Life and career

-Rowlands was the daughter of Tennessee Virginia (née Hickey) and William Joel Neal of Irish descent.
-She was married to Edwin Myrwyn Rowlands, a banker and statesman, with whom she lived in Cambria, Wisconsin.
+Rowlands was the daughter of Tennessee Virginia (née Hickey) and William Joel Neal, who was of Irish descent.
+She was married to Edwin Myrwyn Rowlands, a Welsh-American banker and statesman, with whom she lived in Cambria, Wisconsin.
 They had two children, David and Virginia (later known as Gena Rowlands).
-She lived as a housewife, but practiced music, acting, and painting as hobbies.
+She lived as a housewife, but practiced music, acting and painting as hobbies.

 Rowlands later moved to California along with her daughter and son-in-law, actor John Cassavetes.
 Cassavetes began directing films, and cast Rowlands in three of his pictures.
 She adopted the screen-name "Lady Rowlands", a nickname given by her grandchildren.
 In Minnie and Moskowitz (1971) and A Woman Under the Influence (1974), she played the mother of her real-life daughter.
 Her home was used for the filming of Faces (1968) and The Killing of a Chinese Bookie (1976).

 Aside from her work with Cassavetes, Rowlands also appeared in two television movies and had a role in the film Ted & Venus (1991).

-Her grandchildren, Nick Cassavetes, Alexandra Cassavetes, and Zoe Cassavetes, are all actors and film directors.
+Her grandchildren, Nick Cassavetes, Alexandra Cassavetes and Zoe Cassavetes, are all actors and film directors.